armijnhemel/devicecode/doc/tui.md

 by operating system.
 If release year is the most important, then it could be sorted by year, and so on.

-Currently there are two types views:
+Currently there are two types of views:

 1. tree view
 2. table view